Sunday, 14 May 2017

 Expansion work beginning in 1991 saw a new clubhouse being added to the facilities at Bremhill View.
 In 1992-93 under manager Graham Fell, the team won promotion to the Premier Division of the Western League.

-The side retained their status for three years with managers coming and going before the club employed twenty two year old Tommy Saunders as team manager.
-Saunders did a fine job in improving the team before he was offered the managers job at Chippenham Town in February 1998.
+The side retained its status for three years with managers coming and going before the club employed twenty-two-year-old Tommy Saunders as team manager.
+Saunders did a fine job in improving the team before he was offered the manager's job at Chippenham Town in February 1998.

 The following season saw several players follow their former boss down the road to Chippenham.
 ‘The Lillywhites’ were relegated as a consequence to Division One in April 1999.
-The club tried to rebuild in using younger players, but had a lucky escape when finishing bottom of the table in 2000-01, when league reconstruction saved a further demotion.
+The club tried to rebuild by using younger players but had a lucky escape when finishing bottom of the table in 2000-01 when league reconstruction saved a further demotion.

 In May 2009 Lardner and Hillier stepped down to be replaced by the returning Highmore who was joined by Tommy Dryden.
 They lasted until the end of the 2009-10 season when Calne finished bottom of the table and were relegated once again.

 The 2016-17 season was one of extreme disappointment after Dave Ferris took over from Jones in November while Garry Murphy took over as chairman.
-Ferris was dismissed with two matches of the season remaining as the team finished second from bottom of the table.
+Ferris was dismissed with two matches of the season remaining as the team finished second from the bottom of the table with the club being reprieved from relegation.

-Calne Town FC will play in the Wiltshire Senior League in the 2017-18 season.
+Calne Town FC will play in the Western League Division One in the 2024-25 season.

 My visit